Crispy Baked Potato in the Oven

 Like so many things in life, there are many right ways to get the same results.
 The best baked potatoes will depend on your lifestyle- if you are trying to be a little healthier or omit sodium.

 2. Add olive oil and salt.
 Roll potatoes in olive oil (or other neutral oil with smoke poke above 400°F) and then coarse Kosher salt.
 You can do just olive oil, but salt will not stick without oil.
-This step can also be omitted and you will still get a pretty crunchy skin without the calories and salt.
-And sometimes… I roll in oil and salt and then dust the salt off after cooking (pictured).

 4. Add toppings.
 Remove carefully with an oven mitt or tongs and allow to cool slightly before dressing with favorite toppings.

-Do I need to wrap my baked potato in foil?
+Do I Need to Wrap my Baked Potato in Foil?

 If you want a softer skin on your baked potato, wrap them in foil and skip the potato nail.
 You won’t get a crispy skin because the skin steams instead of crisps regardless of whether you’ve rolled it in salt or not.